-You may take up to six (6) hours of upper-division undergraduate courses in your degree program.
+You may take up to six (6) hours of upper-division undergraduate courses while in your MS degree program.
 Courses taken for your BS degree may not be included in this allowance of six upper-division hours.

 Only coursework taken within the last six years can count toward your MSE degree.